verus-lang/verus/source/docs/guide/src/spec_lib.md

 ```

 The macros above can only construct finite (literal) sequences, sets, and maps.
-Sequences can be constructed with `Seq::new`.
+Sequences, potentially-infinite sets, and potentially-infinite maps can also
-Infinite-type sets and maps can be constructed with `ISet::new` and `IMap::new`.
+be constructed with `Seq::new`, `ISet::new`, and `IMap::new`.

 A `Set` can only be constructed if it's provably finite.
 There are several
 ways to do this, including the following: